beejjorgensen/bgpython/src/bgpython_chapter_A01_math.md

 The exponent must be non-negative, so zero or larger.

 But wait---zero?
-How do you multiple a number by itself zero times?
+How do you multiply a number by itself zero times?
 It's a valid question, and one that has baffled philosophers for time immemorial.
 But not mathematicians!
-They said, "We made this up, and we declare that _anything_ to the zeroth power is $1$.
+Like power-crazed numerical dictators, they cried, "We made this up, and we declare that _anything_ to the zeroth power is $1$.
 End of story!"

 So there we have it.  $n^0=1$ for all $n$.